 - If possible, make a firebreak around your home using mower, spade or rake.
 Trim branches well clear of the house and clear roof and gutters of leaves and twigs.

 - Remove all rubbish, leaf litter and native shrubs growing too close to house and keep grass short and green.

 - Fit wire screens to doors, windows and vents to enclose all gaps, roof eaves and the area under your house.

 - Keep a ladder handy for roof access (inside and out) and fit hoses to reach all parts of the house and garden.
 If water is not connected, obtain a high pressure pump.

 - Store wood, fuel and paints well clear of the house.

 - Check you have adequate insurance cover for bushfire.

 - Decide on a household plan to either leave early or stay to protect your home during a bushfire (see below).

-Leave or Protect If you prepare as noted above, unless you have decided to leave early or are ordered by authorities to do so, stay in the house after taking these extra precautions:
+- Leave or protect: if you prepared your home prior to a bushfire, unless you decide to leave early or are ordered by authorities to do so, stay in the house and take the additional precautions listed below.

 - Phone the bushfire brigade - don't assume they know.